ViToSVK/games-dt/README.md

 We present the artifact of the TACAS 2018 paper:
 **Strategy Representation by Decision Trees in Reactive Synthesis**
-Tomas Brazdil, Krishnendu Chatterjee, Jan Kretınsky, and Viktor Toman
+Tomas Brazdil, Krishnendu Chatterjee, Jan Kretinsky, and Viktor Toman

 Structure:
 * benchmarks -- AIGER files and parity automata used in the experiments